Back to Chapters Chapter 02

 Over ~1 year, we shipped NFT/Web3 projects for brands and events:

-My role expanded naturally into product engineering:
+My role expanded naturally into something between engineering and product:

 🛡️ Web3Rescue